mc-imperial/gpuverify/Documentation/developer_guide.rst

               -D LLVM_TARGETS_TO_BUILD="X86;NVPTX" `
               ..\src

+   In case you have Visual Studion 2013, replace ``Visual Studio 11`` by ``Visual Studio 12``.
+This may require a version of CMake later than 2.8.8.

    Compile LLVM and Clang.
 You can do this by opening ``LLVM.sln`` in Visual Studio and building, or alternatively, if you have setup the Microsoft tools for the command line, then::